dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0701.md

 z = 12 Mod 5

-The term concatenation is programmer speak for “join together.”
+The term concatenation is programmer speak for "join together."
 Thus, if you concatenate strings, you're combining strings to make a new and improved string.

 As shown in Table 7-4, VBA also provides a full set of logical operators.